LeeXun/word2vector/README.md

   0.05646,
   0.099059,
   -0.419282 ]

 null // Return null if this word is not in model.
 ```

 ### w2v.getVectors(words=["word1", "word2"], returnType = "array")
-<b>Warning</b>: If your array has over 27000 words(chinese byte unit).
-Splitting in loops to avoid memory alloc limit.
 | Params        |   Description                           | Default Value |
 | ------------- |:-------------:| -----:|
 | words          | Array of strings to be searched.       |     "word"    |